-- As described in our last post, the constant observation of your metrics (unsubscribes, bounce codes, retries, etc.) is a crucial part of getting the most out of email marketing.
-Yahoo stresses monitoring hard and soft bounces (also described in last ListMarketer post!) so you may recognize increases in bounces as perhaps sending to inactive emails or consumers who are marking your messages as spam.
-Either of these will will hurt your reputation with Yahoo.
+- The constant observation of your metrics (unsubscribes, bounce codes, retries, etc.) is a crucial part of getting the most out of email marketing.
+Yahoo stresses monitoring hard and soft bounces so you may recognize increases in bounces as perhaps sending to inactive emails or consumers who are marking your messages as spam.
+Either of these will hurt your reputation with Yahoo.

 - It’s important to become familiar with Yahoo’s bounce codes.
 If your messages are being blocked, Yahoo’s servers are returning them with a message so you can address the issue.
 An example of this is retrying messages that have already been hard bounced, and Yahoo comes back with, “retrying permanent errors increases the chances your mail will be deprioritized.”